Why is Brandenburg Gate in Berlin, Germany an Iconic Landmark?

 The History Behind Brandenburg Gate

-Key Features of the Brandenburg Gate
+Important Features of Brandenburg Gate

 Brandenburg Gate Today